Finding Addiction Treatment for People Who Work, Go to School, or Have Families to Care For

 - Low risk of withdrawals with medical complications

-- Safe and healthy home environment or in sober living home
+- Safe and healthy home environment or in a sober living home